Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Empirical Study

 \subsubsection{RQ1 — Adherence to CODEOWNERS}

 To examine how consistently CODEOWNERS rules are followed in practice, we analyzed repositories with valid CODEOWNERS files.
-As established in our preliminary findings, repositories tend to cluster into two distinct categories based on file coverage: Low Coverage (0–10\%) and High Coverage (90–100\%).
-To ensure a balanced comparison, we randomly selected an equal number of repositories from each group (n = 81 per group) and extracted pull request (PR)-level data to evaluate how often designated owners were involved in key development activities.
+As established in our preliminary findings, repositories tend to cluster into two distinct categories based on file coverage: Low Coverage (0-10\%) and High Coverage (90-100\%).
+To ensure a balanced comparison, we randomly selected an equal number of repositories from each group (n = 81 per group) and extracted pull request (PR)-level data to evaluate how often designated owners were involved in key development activities. \revtwo[S3]{From each sampled repository we drew a merged PR that postdated the most recent modification of the CODEOWNERS file and modified at least one owned file, and we recorded which ownership actions were performed on it.
+Each repository therefore contributes one observation per stage, and the percentages reported for these two samples are shares of repositories rather than shares of PRs.
+The full-dataset rates given at the end of this subsection are the exception: those are computed over all PRs in all analyzed repositories.} \revtwo[S3]{This two-group design reflects the bimodal coverage distribution shown in Figure~\ref{fig:file_coverage_distribution}: of the 645 repositories with CODEOWNERS files, 127 fall in the low-coverage band and 430 in the high-coverage band, leaving 88 in the intermediate 10--90\% range.
+We compare the two dominant modes and do not separately analyze this intermediate group, which, though smaller, may reflect more deliberate adoption where owners specify targeted rules rather than a single blanket rule.
+Whether adherence increases with coverage across this middle range is a question we leave to future work.}

+\revtwo[M3]{The two bands also differ as projects, not only in coverage level.
+As Table~\ref{table:coverage_group_characteristics} shows, across the 127 low- and 430 high-coverage repositories the low-coverage group is consistently larger and marginally older, with more contributors, commits, pull requests, and issues.
+All five differences are statistically significant, with modest effect sizes (Cliff's $\delta$ between 0.15 and 0.33).
+This fits the two adoption styles noted earlier: the largest and most active projects tend to protect only a few critical files, producing low coverage, whereas smaller projects more often place the whole repository under a single blanket rule, producing high coverage.}

-We defined a set of metrics to quantify adherence across multiple participation types: \begin{itemize} \item \textit{Reviewed / Approved}: Whether the PR received any review or approval from any contributor. \item \textit{Reviewed / Approved / Merged / Authored by CODEOWNER}: Whether a designated code owner participated in these actions. \item \textit{Reviewed / Approved by Merger}: Whether the individual who merged the PR also reviewed or approved it. \item \textit{Team-only Ownership}: Whether all affected files were owned exclusively by teams rather than individuals. \end{itemize}
+We defined a set of metrics to quantify adherence across multiple participation types: \begin{itemize} \item \textit{Reviewed / Approved}: Whether the PR received any review or approval from any contributor. \item \textit{Reviewed / Approved / Merged / Authored by CODEOWNER}: Whether a designated code owner participated in these actions. \item \textit{Reviewed / Approved by Merger}: Whether the individual who merged the PR also reviewed or approved. \item \textit{Team-only Ownership}: Whether all affected files were owned exclusively by teams rather than individuals. \end{itemize}

 Using these metrics, we define \textbf{adherence} as follows: a PR adheres to CODEOWNERS if at least one required ownership action (review, approval, or merge) is performed by a designated code owner.
 We also consider a relaxed variant of this definition in which authorship by a code owner is additionally counted as an ownership action.